shsagir/play-area-sync/docs/company.md

 ---

 Your fortrabbit Account represents YOU and is your personal login and path to access Apps.
-A Company on fortrabbit helps you to structure and manage team and billing aspects for your Apps.
+A Company on fortrabbit helps you to structure and manage team and billing aspects of your Apps.

 ```nohighlight
 ┌─────────────────────────────────────────────────────┐